 - Making On-Site Changes

 Development queues are not new, but they are more of a stumbling block than ever before because links are getting harder to come by, and in the past businesses that couldn’t make changes to their websites could overcompensate by acquiring more links.
 It just isn’t possible to acquire the same number of links in 2015 without a huge budget, and even then, the return (in number of links) on investment is usually significantly smaller than can be driven through outreach to on-site content and creative.
 This is part of the reason that big businesses have been so reliant on press releases to gain backlinks to their websites– they do not require anyone else’s input to implement.
-Unfortunately it’s not possible to avoid making changes to a website forever if a business wants to remain relevant.
+Unfortunately, it’s not possible to avoid making changes to a website forever if a business wants to remain relevant.
 Mobile-friendly design and architecture will become a prerequisite for search this year, with a migration to https:// not far behind.
 For many companies it will fall squarely on the shoulders of the SEO department to make the business case for these changes.
-More importantly, on-site engagement is the single most important factor in how a website is ranked, according to Searchmetrics’ 2014 Ranking Factors Study, and something that absolutely requires input from designers, developers, information architects, content writers, et al to implement.
+More importantly, on-site engagement is the single most important factor in how a website is ranked, and is something that requires input from designers, developers, information architects, content writers, et al to implement.

 What Can Be Done?